A Guide to play the E Major Scale on Guitar

 This four-sharp major key is notably used in various modern-day popular songs like Slow Dancing In A Burning Room by John Mayer, My Heart Will Go On by Céline Dion, Hey Soul Sister by Train, Photograph by Ed Sheeran, Red by Taylor Swift, Fast Car by Tracy Chapman, Pour Some Sugar On Me by Def Leppard, Always by Bon Jovi, Through The Trees by Wildling and Take You With Me by Tremonti.

-In order to understand the notes in the E major scale, you need to know the intervals of the major scale formula.
+In order to understand the notes in the E major scale on guitar, you need to know the intervals of the major scale formula.
 These are the distances between any two given notes on fret-board.
 They can have either a fret between them or not.
 Based on this, they are classified as tones and semi-tones.
 The major scale formula is tone, tone, semi-tone, tone, tone, tone, semi-tone or TTSTTTS for short.

+The notes in the E Major scale are E F# G# A B C# D#.
 So, start by playing the root note on the open 1st string (E).
 The next note is a semi-tone away.
 So, hold down the string at the 2nd to play the next note.
 The note after F# is G#, which is a tone higher.
 So play G# on the 4th fret.
 The next note is a semi-tone apart.
 So, play A at the 5th fret.
 The following three notes have the same intervals.
 So play B, C# and D# on the 7th, 9th and 11th frets respectively.
 Finally, play the last note on the 12th fret, which is the root note as well (E).

 e-major-scale-notes-fret-board-diagram-w